AI-Powered Automation

 We Design the Exception Path First

-Automation systems fail when the exception path is an afterthought.
-We design the human review queue, the escalation logic, and the audit trail before we build the happy path.
-The exception path is where most of the long-term operational value lives.
+Most automation projects treat the exception path as an afterthought.
+We design the human review queue, escalation logic, and audit trail before building the happy path — because the exception path is where the long-term operational value and failure modes both live.

 Document AI Is a First-Class Competency

-Extracting structured data from unstructured documents — PDFs, scanned forms, contracts, invoices — is a specific engineering discipline.
-We have built enough document AI pipelines to know which tools handle which document types well, where confidence scores are reliable, and where human validation is non-negotiable.
+Extracting structured data from PDFs, scanned forms, contracts, and invoices is a specific engineering discipline — not a solved problem.
+We know which tools handle which document types well, where confidence scores are reliable, and where human validation is non-negotiable.

 We Inherit What You Have

-Automation projects rarely start on a greenfield.
-Your systems have existing APIs, your team has Zapier automations, your processes have years of accumulated exception handling.
-We design automation that integrates with what exists rather than requiring you to rebuild your stack.
+Automation projects rarely start greenfield — your team already has Zapier automations, your systems have existing APIs, your processes have years of accumulated exception handling.
+We design automation that integrates with what exists rather than requiring a stack rebuild.

-How do you handle documents that are not structured?
+How do you handle documents that aren't structured or consistent?

-Document parsing libraries like Docling (IBM) and commercial services like Azure Document Intelligence can handle most document types — including tables, multi-column layouts, and handwritten forms.
-For complex documents, we combine parsing with LLM-based field extraction and confidence scoring.
-Below a confidence threshold, the document routes to human review.
-The key is never silently failing — every document has a known outcome.
+Docling and Azure Document Intelligence handle most document types including tables, multi-column layouts, and handwritten forms.
+For complex or variable documents, we combine parsing with LLM-based field extraction and confidence scoring — below a confidence threshold, the document routes to human review.
+Every document has a known outcome; silent failures aren't acceptable.

-When does an automation need an AI component versus deterministic logic?
+When does an automation actually need AI versus deterministic logic?

-Use AI for classification (what type is this document?), extraction from unstructured text (what are the payment terms?), judgment calls with context (does this invoice match the PO within acceptable variance?), and exception triage (which exceptions are routine versus which need senior review?).
-Use deterministic logic for everything else — routing, API calls, data transformation, validation.
-Mixing the two appropriately is the design skill.
+Use AI for classification, extraction from unstructured text, judgment calls with context (does this invoice match the PO within acceptable variance?), and exception triage.
+Use deterministic logic for routing, API calls, data transformation, and validation.
+Knowing which is which is the core design skill — and most systems use far more deterministic logic than they initially plan for.

-How do you ensure automated decisions are auditable?
+How do you make sure automated decisions are auditable?

-Every automated decision in our systems writes a structured audit record: the input data, the decision, the rule or model that made it, the confidence score, and the timestamp.
+Every automated decision writes a structured audit record: input data, the decision made, the rule or model that made it, confidence score, and timestamp.
 For agentic decision nodes, we capture the full LLM trace via LangSmith or Langfuse.
-Audit trails are not optional for processes that have compliance or legal exposure.
+Audit trails aren't optional for workflows with compliance or legal exposure.

-Document processing automation typically pays back in three to six months for high-volume workflows — the labor cost reduction is immediate and measurable.
-Workflow automation ROI is harder to quantify upfront and depends heavily on how much of the process volume is in the automatable 80%.
-We help you model the expected ROI before committing to a scope.
+Document processing automation for high-volume workflows typically pays back in three to six months — the labor cost reduction is immediate and measurable.
+Workflow automation ROI depends on what fraction of total process volume sits in the automatable 80%.
+We model expected ROI with you before committing to scope, so you're not making a blind bet.

 Ready to work with us?